giodueck/FC-tools/next.md

 4. Draw pixel at x,y: same color definition as 1.

 ### Load data
-Load data into RAM and VRAM (sprites) the same way Horizon loaded its entire program, or make part of the memory space read-only and paste the program ROM on top of it, which wohld be simpler.
+Load data into RAM and VRAM (sprites) the same way Horizon loaded its entire program, or make part of the memory space read-only and paste the program ROM on top of it, which would be simpler.

 # TODO
 - Pipeline stages